Superfrey/baysian_additive_regression_trees/README.md

 # baysian_additive_regression_trees:

-This is an repository working with Baysian Additive Regression Trees, for predictions models puposes
+This is an repository working with Baysian Additive Regression Trees, for predictions models purposes

 # Brief description of folder and file contents